');

 About Huron, OH

-Huron is a small community in Ohio with a population of 6,824 residents.
-The median household income is $73,429 per year, which is above the national average.
-The median age in Huron is 50.2 years.
+Huron is a small town located in Ohio with a population of 6,824 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,429 per year, which is 2% below the national median of $75,149.
+The median age of 50.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Huron, OH